BMW X2 Review & Prices

 There’s plenty of movement in the steering wheel too, so drivers of all sizes should be able to get pretty comfortable.

 Storage up front is average, with decent-sized door bins, a glovebox, two cupholders and a space under the central armrest.
 Ahead of the cupholders, there’s a wireless charging pad with a retaining bar to keep your phone in place, which is useful, but what’s lacking is a sort of catch cubby for keys, wallets or other pocket contents.
-There’s an open storage tray under the armrest, but it’s difficult to access if you’re actually sat in the seat.
+There’s an open storage tray under the armrest, but it’s difficult to access if you’re actually sitting in the seat while the lid on the armrest is — irritatingly — hinged the wrong way for right-hand drive.

 Space in the back seats